ajoslin/angular-mobile-nav/README.md

 * To use the Makefile, install jshint and uglifyjs with `npm install -g jshint uglifyjs`.
 * If you are on windows and can't use a Makefile, there's nothing else at the moment.
-* When you commit be sure not to commit the `dist` folder, that is only committed on new versions
+* When pushing a new build, go to the gh-pages branch and move the contents dist folder up one level (`mv dist/* .`)